Dhanyasri Bolla

 🌟 Vice President

-Desis Organization, George Washington University
+The George Washington University Desis Organization

 💰 Financial Officer